 1861 CIVIL WAR.
 Original Oil on Canvas of 15 Year Old Naval Soldier.
 Very Rare Americana.

-This is a very rare example of an extremely young boy enlisted in the naval forces during the American Civil War.
-From bone construction and computer age analysis software our young soldier seems to be 15 years old.
+This is apparently a rare example of an extremely young boy enlisted in the naval forces during the American Civil War.
+From bone construction and computer age analysis software our young soldier seems to be around 15 years old.

 20 x 26 inches, as shown.